rasterradio/Kumite/README.md

 ### Knocked Down

 Players enter the Knockdown state after being hit by an attack and its followup attack, a power attack, or from falling off the arena.
 In this state the player cannot be hit, and both players are reset to their default positions in the middle of the arena.
 Knockdowns exist to moderate the pacing of the match, to allow players to register what caused the Knockdown, and to remove the wakeup game from the fighting design template.

-### Side/Back Turned

-Characters enter the Side Turned state from evading.
-When Side Turned, players cannot block.
-Neutral attacks do 1.5 damage to side turned opponents.
-When a player has been hit during the Side Surned state, they will instantly return to Standing state.
-It takes 3 frames to be able to face forward and block, or evade.
-After the 3 frames are up, pressing any direction will return the player to Standing State.
-Forward dashes do not input buffer when Side Turned.
-Standing players attacking Side Turned players get a +2 frame bonus on hit.

 ### Ring Out